nhsconnect/gpconnect/pages/foundations/foundations.md

 ### SDS / ODS ###

-To resolve a given GP Practice organisation to its URI you need to be able to do a Spine SDS query (LDAP) using the practice's ODS code to perform an [SDS End Point Lookup](integration_spine_directory_service.html).
+To resolve a given GP Practice organisation to its URI you need to be able to do a Spine SDS query (LDAP) using the practice's Organisation Data Service (ODS) code to perform an [SDS End Point Lookup](integration_spine_directory_service.html).

 ### FHIR ###